zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Errors_messages.rst

 *Per-atom compute in equal-style variable formula* Equal-style variables cannot use per-atom quantities.

-*Per-atom energy was not tallied on needed timestep* You are using a thermo keyword that requires potentials to have tallied energy, but they did not on this timestep.
-See the variable page for ideas on how to make this work.

 *Per-atom fix in equal-style variable formula* Equal-style variables cannot use per-atom quantities.

-*Per-atom virial was not tallied on needed timestep* You are using a thermo keyword that requires potentials to have tallied the virial, but they did not on this timestep.
-See the variable page for ideas on how to make this work.

 *Per-processor system is too big*
    The number of owned atoms plus ghost atoms on a single